4 Ways To Prepare For A Good Night’s Sleep

 Your bedroom should be somewhere you feel relaxed and enjoy spending time.
 Too many things cluttering your surfaces might have an adverse effect on your ability to sleep well.
 For example, having a desk in your room covered in work is likely to make it difficult for you to disconnect at night.
 Try packing your work away into a closet or drawer and clearing off the surfaces in the evenings.
 Or better yet, have a good old declutter.
 Aim for a calm, tidy and serene sleep environment.
 You’ll be amazed at the effect it has.

 There’s nothing worse than climbing into bed after a busy day, feeling exhausted and ready for a long sleep, only to toss and turn for hours because your mind is racing.
-Try a few moments of mindfulness before bed with an app like Headspace.
+Try a few moments of mindfulness before bed.
+(Here are our favorites.)
 It will walk you through a guided meditation, helping you wind down and quiet your mind, setting you up for a much more peaceful night’s sleep.